Something has been on my mind lately, and that’s the ethical line between inspiration and imitation, or to be more specific, plagiarism.

 We’ve all heard the phrase “imitation is the highest form of flattery”, but I disagree.
 No-one enjoys being copied.
 It hurts to see something you’ve worked so hard on, put your time and effort and skill into, reappear as the work of someone else.
 It’s painful when something I’ve created is replicated or taken without my permission — part of me is taken with it, and it loses part of its value, uniqueness, and meaning.
 It’s disheartening when you see a peer trying to edge you out, when you’ve worked to build a genuine relationship with a client.

 I’m very open about my processes and have been both an educator and mentor to other photographers.
-But experiences like having my work stolen, message and words blatantly copied, and clients poached, even after years in the industry, do sometimes make me feel hesitant to share.
+But experiences like having my work stolen, message and words blatantly copied, and clients poached, even after years in the industry, does sometimes make me feel hesitant to share.

 What I know is that we can’t keep our creativity, work, or ideas locked away out of fear of being copied.